extension-js/extension.js/docs/TELEMETRY.md

 `dev`, `start` and `preview` do not end on their own, they watch until you stop them.
 Counting them only at exit would mean a session that ends with Ctrl-C is never counted at all, which is what used to happen.
-So these three report once at the moment the session comes up:
+So these three report once at the handoff to the watch runtime, which is before the first compile: a `dev` whose first compile fails has already contributed its started row, and the failure then arrives as its own `command_failed` row.

 | property  | value                                                              |
 | --------- | ------------------------------------------------------------------ |